LeetaH666/Notes/docs/courses/financial_statements_analysis/10_analysis_of_balance_sheet_and_income_statement.md

-# The Analysis of the Balance Sheet and Income Statement
+# Chapter 10: The Analysis of the Balance Sheet and Income Statement

 ### Reformulating the Balance Sheet